 Cookie Toppings

-- Roll the cookies in either the turbinado sugar or chopped pecans or both.
+- The cookies can be rolled in either turbinado sugar or chopped pecans.
 You can also leave the cookies plain if that’s your preference.

 - Roll the dough balls in the turbinado sugar and place them on a sheet pan or board lined with parchment paper.